 For example, if you search for “income report amazon affiliate”, you’ll see a few blog posts showing how bloggers have made money from Amazon Affiliates.

-Looks like one blogger made $7,300 in a single month from Amazon commissions.
+Looks like one blogger made over $47,000 from Amazon Associates:

 If you’re in the same space, you can also take a look at where her other affiliate income comes from, and potentially promote the same products.